Meta adds paid Plus tier to Facebook and Instagram

 AFBytes Brief

-Meta launched paid Plus subscriptions for Facebook, Instagram, and WhatsApp.
-Separate packages for Meta AI features were also introduced.
+Meta introduced paid Plus subscriptions for Facebook, Instagram, and WhatsApp.
+Separate packages for Meta AI tools were also announced.

 Why this matters